 AlertSCC allows authorized personnel from your city and the County to send messages simultaneously to phone numbers included in the E-911 database, White Pages, Yellow Pages, and to every phone number, SMS address, and email address you sign up:

 - Voice messages reach your home phone and cell phone

 - Text messages reach your cell phone and other text-capable wireless devices

 - Messages reach your e-mail address

 - Messages reach TTY receiving devices for the Deaf and Hard of Hearing individuals

 Based on the nature, location, and scope of an emergency, you may receive alerts from your city or the County.
 For example, in the event of a public safety incident immediately affecting your neighborhood, an alert would likely be from your city.
 In a natural disaster affecting the entire region, you may receive emergency response information from your city, the County, or both.

-AlertSCC uses information from the emergency 911 and 411 databases to send phone messages, so your landline home or business phone number should already be included.
+AlertSCC uses information from the E-911 database, White Pages, and Yellow Pages to send phone messages, so your landline home or business phone number should already be included.
 However, the only cell phone numbers and e-mail addresses that are included are those that people sign up at AlertSCC.com.
 To receive alerts regardless of where you are, sign up all of your phone numbers - home, work and cell - and all of your email addresses.